Not just for essential oil healing remedies and recipes, carrier oils are nutritive and have healing properties by themselves!

-When reading about essential oils – whether you are brand new to essential oils or digging for new recipe blends – you'll often see a carrier or base oil included in the discussion, or see mention of dilution.
-So what is a carrier oil, and how do you know which carrier oils to get?
+When reading about essential oils – whether you are brand new to essential oils or digging for new recipe blends – you’ll often see a carrier or base oil included in the discussion, or see mention of dilution.
+This report will help you sift though which ones to use and when.

 The carrier oil is a fatty extract, usually cold pressed from its source.
 Individual allergies aside, carrier oils are not likely to cause sensitization and therefore make an excellent medium to disperse the more concentrated essential oil across your skin.

 Carrier oils are nutritive and have healing properties of their own, so in your discovery of essential oils, don’t forget to take some time to learn about your options for carrier oils, as well.

 Before you ask – yes, carrier oils are necessary!
 Once you get the hang of it, adding your essential oils to a carrier first is hardly any extra work, and in return you are actually amplifying the efficacy of your healing application.